A cavity array microscope for parallel single-atom interfacing: Methods

-\textit{Piezo mounting ---} The relatively long overall cavity length of 34 cm necessitates installing half of the cavity in-vacuum and half outside of vacuum.
-The in-vacuum half of the cavity sits on a long translator stage, which we speculate is susceptible to large low-frequency mechanical noise because of its long, unsupported length.
 Stabilizing our cavity against this large low frequency noise presents a challenge, due to the limited locking bandwidth of traditional piezo mount structures.
 Typically, the piezo-electric motor is affixed to one side of a mirror mount with the cavity mirror attached on the other.
 The asymmetry of this configuration leads to pronounced low frequency mount resonances that effectively cap the overall gain and noise suppression that the lock can be stably operated at.
 To circumvent this effect, we engineer a so-called ``barycenter mount''~\cite{chadi2013simple}.
 We insert the piezo in a metal ring as shown in Ext.
 Data Fig.~\ref{efig:barycenter} and clamp from the side with screws at its center of mass.
 The stack is then free to expand equally in both directions, effectively canceling out the net motion that would otherwise couple the longitudinal piezo motion to the elongation modes of the mount.

 We test the efficacy of this technique by using a network analyzer to measure the output of a Mach-Zehnder interferometer, one arm of which includes the piezo mount.
 We then characterize the mount resonances as the piezo is clamped at the center of mass of the piezo-mirror system.
 As shown in Ext.
 Data Fig.~\ref{efig:barycenter}, we see the relevant mount resonances at ${\approx}5$ kHz disappear almost entirely with the barycenter mount, indicating the successful suppression of the elongation mount modes when clamped at the center of mass.
-This technique allows us to engineer a robust lock for our resonator.
+This technique allows us to engineer a robust lock for our resonator, which we tune to a bandwidth of approximately 10 kHz so as to be substantially below the remaining piezo self-resonance at approximately 100 kHz.
+This allows us to almost entirely eliminate the low-frequency shaking noise.

+\textit{Sweeping cavity resonances---} In order to obtain cavity reflectance spectra (e.g. in Fig.~\ref{fig:novelty}) we directly vary the cavity length by dithering the voltage of the piezo incoupling mirror while the system is not in lock.
+As the stroke of the piezo is a few micron, we are able to scan through a few FSRs of the cavity in this way, which are then recorded directly onto the same photodiode used for locking.
+When needed, we convert between voltage applied to the piezo and cavity FSR in frequency by applying fixed frequency sidebands to the cavity driving light via a fiber EOM, which are then visible on the cavity reflectance and serve as a frequency ruler.